 If you have stuff you no longer want that are still usable in your home, for example baby or kid’s stuff, clothes, books or even furniture, just snap a picture of these items and post them on Carousell, Lelong or Mudah.
 This allows you to get some extra cash while also freeing up your living space.

+A common debt that many Malaysians are unable to catch up on payment is credit card debt.
+If you have a credit card debt, you are most likely paying an interest of 15-18% per annum.
+For a RM10,000 credit card debt, you would be paying about RM500 a month.
 One option to help lower your monthly debt commitment is to opt for a low interest personal loan to settle credit card debt first.
-For example, the Public Islamic Bank Personal Loan has an interest rate of 4.90%, with up to a 10-year tenure (correct at the point of writing).
-This will reduce your monthly commitment to RM 250 per month.
-This allows you to channel extra cash to settle your overdue loans.
+For example, the Co-op Bank Pertama Personal Loan has an interest rate of 2.95%, with up to a 10-year tenure (rates are correct at the point of writing).
+This will help you to reduce your monthly commitment to about RM100 per month.
+In return, this allows you to channel extra cash to settle your overdue loans.

-In case you have a relatively large overdue loan amount, you can apply for a Koperasi Loan to ‘overlap’ or settle the overdue debt.
+In case you have a relatively large overdue loan amount, you can apply for a koperasi loan to ‘overlap’ or settle the overdue debt.
 This would enable you to remove the ‘blacklist’ debt from your CCRIS record.
-In some cases, the interest rate for Koperasi Loan is also lower than an unsecured personal loan from commercial banks.
+In some cases, the interest rate for koperasi loan is also lower than an unsecured personal loan from commercial banks.

-Koperasi Loan has a more lenient approval process compared to a commercial bank as repayments are made through salary deductions.
-Currently, a Koperasi Loan is available only to civil servants in Malaysia.
+Koperasi loan has a more lenient approval process compared to a commercial bank as repayments are made through salary deductions.
+Currently, a koperasi loan is available only to civil servants in Malaysia.
 But remember, your commitments are still there.
 Therefore, ensure that you do not miss out on your repayments.

 If your current salary is unable to sustain your monthly loan repayments, then discuss with your bank(s) to reschedule your loan repayment.
 But be sure you can stick to the plan.
-The bank may not agree, but there is nothing to lose by asking, especially if you can show your commitment and ability to pay according to the rescheduled terms.
+The bank may not agree, but there is nothing to lose by discussing, especially if you can show your commitment and ability to pay according to the rescheduled terms.
 It is also in the bank’s interest to be able to collect the full amount due without needing to take lengthy legal action.

 This will allow you to check for any loan status that is not up to date in CCRIS.
 If so, then approach the respective banks and get them to update it.
-Maintaining a good CCRIS record is a long term commitment.
+Maintaining a good CCRIS score is a long term commitment.
 It is important that you do so as it will allow you to enjoy the financial flexibility and pursue your dream of buying a family home, expanding your business, pursuing your studies and many more.